Kalle Rovanperä

-Kalle Rovanperä ([ˈkɑlːe ˈroʋɑmˌperæ]; born 1 October 2000) is a Finnish professional rally driver who competes in the World Rally Championship (WRC) for Toyota Gazoo Racing WRT, alongside co-driver Jonne Halttunen.
-He is the reigning World Champion.
+Kalle Alex Rovanperä ([ˈkɑlːe ˈroʋɑmˌperæ]; born 1 October 2000) is a Finnish professional rally and racing driver who competes in the World Rally Championship (WRC) for Toyota Gazoo Racing WRT, alongside co-driver Jonne Halttunen.
+He is a double World Champion, having won the 2022 and 2023 World Championships back to back.
 As the son of former WRC driver Harri Rovanperä, he garnered international attention by starting rallying at an exceptionally young age.